eliot-portevin/MSPS/SyncYtSpotify/README.md

-# YouTube Music to Spotify Synchronization Script
+# YouTube Music to Spotify Synchronisation Script

 This Python script allows you to synchronise your liked songs between YouTube Music and Spotify.
 It leverages the `ytmusicapi` library for YouTube Music interaction and the `spotipy` library for Spotify interaction.
 By using this script, you can keep your favorite songs up-to-date across both platforms.